 The employee who was the subject of the discipline and policy violation in this case was the union president.
-Over the relevant period, the union president sent three emails to unit employees using the company email system and addressing the emails to unit employees at their Register-Guard email addresses.
-Two of the emails sent by the union president were found to be solicitations to support Union activity and one was found not to be a solicitation.
+Over the relevant period, he sent three emails to unit employees using the company email system and addressing the emails to unit employees at their Register-Guard email addresses.
+Two of the emails sent by him were found to be solicitations to support Union activity and one was found not to be a solicitation.

-In finding that The Register-Guard did not violate Section 8(a)(1) of the NLRA by maintaining the Communication Systems Policy, the NLRB reaffirmed its previous position that an employer has a "basic property right" to "regulate and restrict employee use of company property."
-Register Guard at p.
-5; citing, Union Carbide Corp. v.
-NLRB, 714 F.2d 657, 663-664 (6th Cir.
-1983).
+In finding that The Register-Guard did not violate Section 8(a)(1) by maintaining the Communication Systems Policy, the NLRB reaffirmed its previous position that an employer has a "basic property right" to "regulate and restrict employee use of company property," relying on the Sixth Circuit's 1983 decision in Union Carbide Corp. v.
+NLRB.
 The opinion went on to state that it was well established that Section 7 of the NLRA provides "no statutory right to use employer-owned property, such as bulletin boards, telephones, televisions, and now email, as long the employer's restrictions are nondiscriminatory."
-Id; citing, Mid-Mountain Foods, 332 NLRB 229, 230 (2000).
 The NLRB concluded that the Communication Systems Policy did not entirely deprive employees of the right to communicate in the workplace.
-Accordingly, it was lawful to bar employees' non-work-related use of the employer's email systems, unless the employer acts in a discriminatory manner.
+Accordingly, it was lawful to bar employees' non-work-related use of the employer's email systems, unless the employer acted in a discriminatory manner.

-To support its conclusion, and contrary to the dissenting opinion, the NLRB determined that the Communications Systems Policy at issue did not regulate traditional, face-to-face, solicitation and therefore the maintenance of the policy did not require the NLRB to balance the employer's property rights in order to safeguard the employee Section 7 rights.
+To support its conclusion, the majority determined that the Communications Systems Policy at issue did not regulate traditional, face-to-face, solicitation and therefore the maintenance of the policy did not require the NLRB to balance the employer's property rights in order to safeguard the employee Section 7 rights.
 The majority held that employees are not entitled to the most convenient or most effective means of communication for Section 7 purposes, and they have no additional right to use an employer's equipment for Section 7 purposes regardless of whether the employees are authorized to use that equipment for work purposes.

-Though the NLRB concluded that the Communication Systems Policy was lawful, it next considered whether enforcement of the policy against union-related emails, while allowing some personal emails, was discriminatory under Section 8(a)(3) of the NLRA.

-In its consideration of this issue, the NLRB adopted the holding of the United States Court of Appeals for the Seventh Circuit in two cases, Fleming Co., 336 NLRB 192 (2001), enf. denied 349 F.3d.
-968 (7th Cir.
-2003) and Guardian Industries, 313 NLRB 1275 (1994), enf. denied 49 F.3d 317 (7th Cir.
-1995).
-In these two Seventh Circuit opinions, the Court of Appeals denied enforcement holding that employers may control the activities of their employees in the workplace because the employer owns the property and because, as a matter of contract, employees agree to abide by the employer's rules as a condition of employment.
-See Fleming at 349 F.3d at 968; Guardian 49 F.3d at 317.
+The NLRB next considered whether enforcement of the policy against union-related emails, while allowing some personal emails, was discriminatory under Section 8(a)(3) of the NLRA.
+In its consideration of this issue, the NLRB adopted the holding of the United States Court of Appeals for the Seventh Circuit in two cases, Fleming Co. and Guardian Industries.
+In these two opinions, the Court of Appeals denied enforcement and held that employers may control the activities of their employees in the workplace because the employer owns the property and because, as a matter of contract, employees agree to abide by the employer's rules as a condition of employment.
 Importantly, however, the Seventh Circuit went on to state that in enforcing its rules, the employer may not discriminate against Section 7 activity.
-Id.

-In adopting the Seventh Circuit analysis and overturning prior Board precedent -- that employers violated the NLRA by prohibiting union use of company bulletin boards while other non-business use had been permitted -- the NLRB stated that the focus must be on whether there was a disparate treatment of activities or communications of a similar character because of their union or other Section 7 protected status.
+In adopting the Seventh Circuit analysis and overturning prior Board precedent -- that employers violated the NLRA by prohibiting union use of company bulletin boards while other non-business use had been permitted

+-- the NLRB stated that the focus must be on whether there was a disparate treatment of activities or communications of a similar character because of their union or other Section 7 protected status.
 The NLRB then applied this standard and concluded that the evidence revealed that The Register-Guard tolerated personal employee email messages concerning social gatherings, jokes, baby announcements, and other occasional ticket sales solicitation, but there was no evidence that solicitations by employees to other employees to join groups or organization was permitted, the sole exception being an employer-sponsored United Way campaign.
-The NLRB then reviewed the content of the union president's emails.
-In this regard, the NLRB determined that one of the emails was not a solicitation that called for action -- it simply clarified facts surrounding a union rally the day before.
-The other two emails were emails that called for employees to take action to support the union.